jacobzlogar/foobar/README.md

-# My Solutions To The Google Foobar Challenges
+# Google Foobar Challenge Solutions

-### Some challenges are missing the challenge text
+- Some challenges are missing the challenge text

-Educational purposes only.
-If you're taking the challenge seriously, you probably shouldn't use my answers!
+- Educational purposes only.

+- If you're taking the challenge seriously, you probably shouldn't use my answers!